Notes

 LORE Topics

-There are a few examples of knowable lore in this dungeon.
-You’ll notice that none of the lore entries insist on exact topics; any related topical skill will do.
+You’ll notice that none of the lore entries insist on exact topics; related topical skills will do.
 Cutters roll a relevant skill to check if they know it.
 If they fail, let them try again if they find a new source of lore (a book) or if they level up the topical skill.
 Feel free to offer knowledge rolls, when relevant.

-Remember to offer Recollection to appropriate cutters who lack relevant lore topics.
+Offer Recollection to cutters who lack relevant lore topics.

 GREY SALT

 Grisodate kills fungal entities (grues & mycopaths.)
-Dry grisodate grains are useless, but grisodate tonic, a solution of alcohol, water, and grey salt, is very effective.
-Anyone with Chemistry skill can mix tonic, given the ingredients, a flask, and a stir.
+Dry grisodate grains are useless, but grisodate tonic, a solution of alcohol, water, and grey salt, is effective.
+Those with Chemistry skill can mix tonic, given the ingredients, a flask, and a stir.

 A melee weapon that sheds tonic causes +1 burn stress in addition to its usual damage.
 A unit of tonic is good for 4 hits, in a melee weapon.